wesleys-theory/RoPaSci360-B/README.md

 - consider data representation of the board for optimal searching (pending)
 - consider evaluation function (possible use of machine learning here)
 - research minimax algorithm and how to extend it to simultaneous play
+- optimize the program to improve time complexity
+- work on weights for the evaluation function
+- increase depth of the search tree

 **IDEAS**
 - Player class has attribute 'Move Strategy'